ElfIncredible/Telco-Customer-Churn---ML-Prediction/README.md

 ### Building a predictive system
 Handle the complete process of preprocessing a new input for prediction and then use the trained Random Forest model to determine if a customer is likely to churn.
 It ensures that the input data is formatted and scaled in a way that matches the model's training data, providing a reliable prediction based on the new data provided.
 ## Summary of Findings and Mitigation Strategies
+Several important insights regarding customer churn have been uncovered as a result of the analysis.
+The following provides a thorough overview of the results and suggested approaches to deal with them:

+**1. High Churn Rate in the First Month**

+*Finding:*

+A significant portion of customers churn within the first month, but those who stay beyond this period are likely to remain for a much longer duration.

+*Mitigation Strategies:*
+- *Seamless Onboarding:* Simplify the onboarding process with clear guidance and a welcome package.
+- *Initial Engagement:* Offer incentives for the first month and conduct personalized check-ins.
+- *Proactive Support:* Provide responsive and dedicated support to resolve issues promptly.
+- *Value Demonstration:* Clearly communicate the key benefits and set usage milestones with rewards.
+- *Feedback and Improvement:* Continuously enhance the onboarding experience based on customer feedback.

+**2. Monthly Charges and Dependent Status**

+*Finding:*

+Customers with dependents generally pay less monthly, and those without dependents tend to have higher monthly charges.
+Customers with higher charges generally stay longer.

+*Mitigation Strategies:*

+- *Family Plans:* Introduce discounted family plans or bundled services.
+- *Customizable Packages:* Allow customers to customize packages based on their needs.
+- *Incentives for High Usage:* Offer incentives for high-usage customers without dependents.
+- *Usage-Based Pricing:* Implement pricing based on actual usage to ensure fairness.
+- *Education:* Educate customers about optimizing their plans to get the best value.

+**3. Contract Types and Churn**

+*Finding:*

+The majority of customers are on Month-to-Month contracts, and these customers churn at higher rates.

+*Mitigation Strategies:*

+- Incentives for Long-Term Contracts: Offer discounts or bonuses for longer-term commitments.
+- Enhance Customer Experience: Improve support and personalize services.
+- Loyalty Programs: Reward long-term customers with points, discounts, or exclusive perks.
+- Flexible Options: Allow easy plan transitions and upgrades.
+- Regular Communication: Keep customers informed and address their concerns regularly.
+4. Impact of Senior Citizenship and Payment Methods
+Finding: Senior citizens generally pay more monthly and might be targeted differently.
+Electronic Check users have a higher churn rate.

+Mitigation Strategies:

+Targeted Marketing: Highlight features appealing to younger demographics and offer exclusive content.
+Flexible Plans: Provide customizable plans and incentives for upgrades.
+Payment Options: Improve the Electronic Check process and offer a variety of payment options.
+Educate and Incentivize: Educate customers about payment methods and offer incentives to switch to more reliable options.
+5. Internet Service Types and Churn
+Finding: Fiber optic internet users have higher churn rates compared to DSL and no internet service users.

+Mitigation Strategies:

+Address Concerns: Gather feedback and address issues affecting Fiber optic customers.
+Incentives: Offer discounts or rewards to retain Fiber optic customers.
+6. General Observations
+Finding: Customers with no dependents have the highest churn rates, and there are high concentrations of customers in major cities.

+Mitigation Strategies:

+Targeted Strategies: Develop city-specific strategies and understand the unique needs of customers with no dependents.
+Community Engagement: Build community ties in major cities and enhance local customer experiences.
+Conclusion
+To reduce churn and improve retention, it is crucial to implement targeted strategies addressing the specific needs and behaviors of different customer segments.
+By focusing on improving onboarding, offering tailored incentives, and enhancing customer support, the company can mitigate churn rates and enhance long-term customer satisfaction.
+Regular feedback and adaptive strategies will help in continuously refining these approaches for optimal results.